License Editions: For license details, see Plans & Pricing.

 Select Restore as a new Group.

-Select Group Visibility: Private (requires permission) or Public (open to all in the organization).
-Choose None if restoring a Security Group.
+Select group visibility: Private (requires permission), Public (open to all in the organization), or None (for Security Groups).

-📝Note: If "Azure AD roles can be assigned to the group" setting is enabled on the Microsoft 365 portal, restoration is only allowed with Private visibility.
+Note: If "Azure AD roles can be assigned to the group" is enabled on the Microsoft 365 portal, restoration is only allowed with Private visibility.

 Click Next.